hyperfiddle/rcf/README.md

-# RCF – asynchronous Rich Comment Forms and REPL-first test macro
+# RCF – asynchronous Rich Comment Forms and REPL-first test macro for Clojure/Script

 RCF turns your Rich Comment Forms into tests (in the same file as your functions).
 Send form or file to REPL to run tests and it squirts dopamine ✅✅✅.
 It's good, try it!